 Wireless broadband for your home is a relatively new concept.
 While there have been rural internet options utilizing WISP for nearly two decades now, rollout on a wider scale has only been in motion for a few years now.

 Vivint Internet: Vivint is unique among wireless internet providers in that the company didn't start out in that particular industry niche.
-Vivint was an established security and Smart Home company that responded to overwhelming customer demand for wireless internet service.
+Vivint was an established security, Smart Home, and solar panel company that responded to overwhelming customer demand for wireless internet service.
 They now have 100Mbps service available in several markets, with more planned.
-For $60 per month you get fiber optic speed with no data caps and no overage charges.
+For $60 per month, you get fiber optic speed with no data caps and no overage charges.
 There have been some bumps along the way, however, according to Ars Technica.
-Hopefully by the time service is available nationwide the kinks will be ironed out.
+Hopefully by the time service is available nationwide, the kinks will be ironed out.

 As the demand for mobile access continues to grow the availability of wireless internet providers will grow with it.
 Keep an eye on this segment of the internet service industry, as it will almost certainly provide more affordability and flexibility as technology advances.